Comprehensive treatment of meningitis in Germany

-Cerebrospinal fluid test is a principaltest in meningitis diagnostics.
+The main role in the diagnosis of meningitis belongs to the examination of the cerebrospinal fluid.
 Also, nasopharyngeal mucus may be used as biological material for the analysis.

-Patient is ordered the lumbar puncture to take the spinal fluid for analysis.
+The lumbar puncture is prescribed in order to take the spinal fluid for analysis.
 A needle is injected into the lumbar spine section.
-Bone marrow ends there, so there is not risk to damage it.
+Bone marrow ends there, so there is not risk of damaging it.

-- Fluid will be turbid, of yellowish or greenish color for the purulent meningitis
+- Fluid is turbid, of yellowish or greenish color in the case of the purulent meningitis

-- Pleocytosis - a significant increase in cells in the cerebrospinal fluid (neutrophils or lymphocytes)
+- Pleocytosis, which is a significant increase of cells amount in the cerebrospinal fluid (neutrophils or lymphocytes)

-Normally, it’s not that hard to detect meningitis in a patient.
-Doctor’s main task on the diagnostics level is to find out what causative agent is a reason of the illness as the treatment scheme depends on it.
+Usually, it’s not difficult to detect meningitis in a patient.
+Doctor’s main task at the diagnostics stage is to identify what pathogen have caused the illness, as the treatment program depends on it.

-Following diagnostics variants are applied to detect bacteria or viruses in CSF:
+The following diagnostics options are applied to identify bacteria or viruses in liquor:

-- PCR (polymerase chain reaction, reveals the DNA or RNA of the pathogen)
+- PCR (polymerase chain reaction, allows to reveal the DNA or RNA of the pathogen)

 MRI is applied to find the meningitis complications (hydrocephalus, brain abscess, thrombosis of venous sinuses).

-Different medicines are prescribed here depending on the type of pathogen:
+Different medicines are prescribed depending on the type of pathogen:

 - Bacterial meningitis requires penicillin antibiotics, cephalosporins and also carbapenems as the reserve drugs (if other antibiotics are ineffective)